suterma/replayer-pwa/doc/store/README.md

 The **APP** store contains the application state.
 This includes

 -   all available playback metadata (including the compilation's tracks with cues).
--   It also includes the **currently selected cue or track**'s GUID, which can represent any single cue (of a track) or track without specifying cue, or none, of a compilation.
+-   It also includes the **currently selected cue and track**'s GUID, which can represent any single cue or track, or none, of a compilation.
 The key used are `selectedCueId` or `selectedTrackId`, respectively.
     _Note: This is not equal to a playback position._
 -   The **scheduled cue**'s GUID, in "queue cue" playback mode
 -   The **media URL's** (of class `MediaUrl`, which contain [object URL's for accessing local resources](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL_static#see_also).
 These are locally loaded files or extracted files from a ZIP package.